tgalske/mrtg/src/pages/about/index.md

 bravo = marist.edu
 ```

+### (Aspiring) Software Engineer 🖥

+At Marist, I'm learning the fundamentals of computer science, like programming languages, data structures, and algorithms.
+In the summers of 2017 and 2018, I interned at ESPN.
+I contributed to some cool, but challenging projects and learned about the sports media business from a technological point of view.

 ### Singer 🎵

-I've been a member of Marist Singers all four years.
-I love being part of a choir and making music with friends.
-It's also a great way for me to take a break from staring at a computer monitor.
+I've been a member of Marist Singers for all four years.
+My experience at Marist wouldn't be the same without the friendships I've made.

+### Beach Lover ☀️

+No explanation needed.

 ### Skier ⛷️

-I love skiing with friends and family.
-I started when I was three at Mount Snow in Dover, Vermont.
+When winter rolls around, you can find me on the slopes.
 I'm a big fan of moguls.